stevekinney/iheanyi.github.io/source/blog/user-registration-authentication-with-django-django-rest-framework-react-and-redux.html.markdown

 published: false
 ---

-In this tutorial I will show how to build a simple user registration and login form using Django, Django Rest Framework, React, and Redux.
+In this tutorial, I will show how to build a simple user registration and login form using Django, Django Rest Framework, React, and Redux.
 For the purpose of this tutorial, I won't include the tests in the blog post, but you can find the tests in the [GitHub repo](https://github.com/iheanyi/django-react-redux-users-tutorial).

 ## Django Project Setup

-First, install Django and Django Rest Framework[^1].
+First, install Django and Django Rest Framework (DFR)[^1].

 ```shell
 pip install django djangorestframework
 ```

 Then, create a new Django project.

 ```
 django-admin startproject django_react_users_tutorial
 ```

-Now we have to add DRF[^2] to the list of installed apps for our new project. `cd` into the newly created Django project and open up the `settings.py` and add `rest_framework` to the `INSTALLED_APPS` setting.
+Now, we have to add DRF to the list of installed apps for our new project.
+Change into the newly created Django using `cd django_react_users_tutorial` and open up `django_react_users_tutorial/settings.py`.
+Add `rest_framework` to the `INSTALLED_APPS` setting as shown below.

 ```python
 # django_react_users_tutorial/settings.py